(Updated 02 July 2018)

 Senior Counsel is supported by two Junior Counsel and the Inquiry Solicitor.
-There are two deputy solicitors and nine legal support staff.
+There are two deputy solicitors and posts for 11 legal support staff.

 Who appointed the Inquiry’s legal team?

 Counsel were appointed by the Chair of the Inquiry.
 He and the Departmental Solicitor’s Office were involved in appointing the Inquiry Solicitor, who is responsible, in consultation with the Chair, for other legal appointments to the Inquiry.

 How were the secretariat staff selected?

 Some administrative staff are on loan from the Northern Ireland Civil Service, selected on the basis of their experience of working in other public inquiries; others have been recruited on short-term contracts through recruitment agencies; and some are on loan from the Northern Ireland Assembly.